chauff/cse1500-web-transcripts/Assignment-3.md

 })
 ```

-*Note: in the lexture we covered Ajax, which is an alternative approach to templating for our use case of presenting game statistics.
+*Note: in the lecture we covered Ajax, which is an alternative approach to templating for our use case of presenting game statistics.
 Both technologies are relevant in practice, it is important to understand both of them.*

 ## 3. Cookies